okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 title: Overview of the mobile Identity Engine SDK
 ---

-Design the implementation of sign-in for your mobile app by understanding the objects and messages that represent the sign-in flow.
+Design the sign-in implementation for your mobile app by understanding the objects and messages that represent the sign-in flow.

 <ApiLifecycle access="ie" /><br>

 ## Introduction

-There are two ways to use Okta for sign-in in your app:
+There are two ways to use Okta services for user sign-in in your app:

 - Redirect the request to Okta which handles the flow in its own window (the redirect model).
 - Handle each step in the flow by building the appropriate user interface elements, capturing the information, and updating Okta (the embedded model).